 - If his soul is himself, who is talking to his soul?
 Is it his mind or his spirit?
 I do not think it is his spirit because the part of him that is doing the talking has a will (also v11

-), but his spirit did not purpose.
-It seems that the psalmist's mind and will are talking to his soul, which is his mind, emotion and will joined together.
+), but his spirit did not purpose, or maybe it did.
+It seems that the psalmist's mind and will and maybe spirit are talking to his soul, which is his mind, emotion and will joined together.
 This is strange to explain, but it is all our experience.

-His soul and his mind are not in harmony.
-His mind wants to be joyful with the Lord, but his soul is cast down.
+His soul and his will are not in harmony.
+His will wants to be joyful with the Lord, but his soul is cast down.
 He inquires of his own soul what is wrong and tells his soul what is its state.